 Our Ray-Way Net-Tent Kit comes with full sewing instructions.

 The kit also contains the no-see-um netting for the roof, side walls, headwall and footwall; urethane or silicone nylon for the floor, and all the suspension lines, reinforcement material, cord locks and suspension hooks.
-Additionally, the kit contains enough fabric for making a net-tent stowbag.

 The cord locks included with this kit (for the adjustable suspension lines) were custom made expressly for Ray-Way Products to be small and lightweight.